Money laundering/terrorism financing risk assessment

 You must measure the level of risk for every designated service you provide.
 You should rank each service as low, medium or high risk.
 Your AML/CTF program should set out how you minimise and manage each level of risk.

-When developing Part B of your program, you must also consider the risk posed by:
+When developing your customer identification and verification procedures, you must also consider the risk posed by:

 - the beneficial owner/s of your customers